 Here are some more examples to help you understand what’s included in your home insurance policy:

-- Working as a therapist at home.
-The equipment you use to carry out paperwork, such as the ordering of stock and invoicing will be covered on our home policy.
-But the products you use or having clients come to your home is NOT and you may want to consider business insurance.
+- Home-based therapists.
+The equipment you use to generate paperwork, like the ordering of stock and invoicing, would be covered.
+But specific products you use or having clients come to your home aren’t, so you may want to consider taking out business insurance.